gilramir/objregexp/README.md

         in it, except for ":".
 The name is not limited to ASCII or Latin code points.

+* Inside the "[" and "]" brackets:
-* A "!" between the "[" and ":" before a class name negates the test.
-        The test looks for non-membership in the class.
+    * A "!" before the ":" of a class name negates the test.
+It looks for non-membership in the class.
+    * A "&&" between 2 class names tests that the object belongs to both classes.
+(TODO)
+    * A "||" between 2 class names tests that the object belongs to either class.
+(TODO)
+    * "(" and ")" can be used to group the "&" and "|" tests.
+(TODO)

 * A "." matches any one object.

-* Parens can be used for grouping.
+* Parens can be used for grouping, both for the globs and for retrieving the range of objects after the match is successful.

 * Alternate choices are given via the vertical pipe: |